Yonet/Angular-Interview-Questions/README.md

 #### Routing Questions:

-* What is the diffrence between RouterModule.forRoot() vs RouterModule.forChild()?
+* What is the difference between RouterModule.forRoot() vs RouterModule.forChild()?
 Why is it important?
 * How does loadChildren property work?
 * Do you need a Routing Module?
 Why/not?
 * When does a lazy loaded module is loaded?